 An easier version of the text is now available (for free).
 This was accomplished by removing Chapters 5, 6 and 7, and some sections in the other chapters and reworking some of the stories and exercises.
 You can download it here: tsa3EZ.
 The preface has more details on how this magic was performed and how to work the machine.

 A text on Nonlinear Time Series Analysis was published by Chapman-Hall in January 2014.
 The text can be used as a second course in time series analysis.

 To download R, go to CRAN and choose a mirror close to you.
 The installation includes help files and some user manuals.
 You can find helpful tutorials by following CRAN's link to Contributed Documentation.
-If you're new to R/Splus, then R for Beginners is a great introduction and Quick R is a helpful website.

 The R issues for time series analysis page is still alive because, while everything changes, some things stay the same.